Written by Dion Jay Tality

 According to Outsource Accelerator, the top outsourcing hubs include the United States, India, Ukraine, Poland, Brazil, South Africa, and Malaysia.
 The list, however, is not complete without the Philippines.

 Working with an offshoring provider in the Philippines offers several potential benefits.
-The Business Process Association of the Philippines (IBPAP) highlights the following advantages of outsourcing to the country:
+The Business Process Association of the Philippines (IBPAP) highlights the following advantages of offshoring to the Philippines:

 - Robust and diverse talent